In Victory: Magnanimity

 And the German night fighters had their own on-board radar.
 In all the Germans had over 7,500 radars dedicated to tracking and killing the allied bombers.

 By 1942 the Allied Air Command recognized they needed to reduce allied losses to fighters and flak.
-We needed a way to shut down the German Air Defense system.
+They needed a way to shut down the German Air Defense system.
 (Bear with me as this history takes you from the skies of Europe to Fred Terman.)

-The Electronic Shield To shut it down we first needed to understand the German “Radar Order of Battle.”
+To shut it down we first needed to understand the German “Radar Order of Battle.”
 What radars did the Germans have and what were their technical characteristics?
 How effective they were?
 What weapons were they associated with?
 We needed to find out all this stuff and then we needed to figure out how to confuse it and make it ineffective.

-So the U.S. set up a top secret, 800-person lab to do just that, first, to gather signals intelligence to understand the “Radar Order of Battle” and then, to wage “electronic warfare” by building mechanical and electronic devices to severely hamper the Germans’ ability to target and aim their weapons.
+So the U.S. set up a top secret, 800-person lab to do just that, first, to gather electronic intelligence to understand the “Radar Order of Battle” and then, to wage “electronic warfare” by building mechanical and electronic devices to severely hamper the Germans’ ability to target and aim their weapons.

 We flew these unarmed planes in and out of Germany alongside our bombers and basically built up the “radar order of battle.”
 We now understood where the German radars were, their technical details and what weapons they controlled.

-Tin Foil Rain – Chaff We first decided to shut down the German radars that were directing the anti-aircraft guns and the fighter planes.
+We first decided to shut down the German radars that were directing the anti-aircraft guns and the fighter planes.
 And to do that we dropped tin foil on the Germans.
 No kidding.
 Radar engineers had observed if you cut a strip of aluminum foil to 1/2 the wavelength of a radar transmitter and throw it in front of the radars antenna, the radar signal would reflect perfectly.
 All the radar operator would see was noise, rather than airplanes.

 Well, you couldn’t stand in front of the German radars and throw out tin foil, but you could if you had a fleet of airplanes.
 Each plane threw out packets of aluminum foil (called “chaff”.)
 The raid on Hamburg in July, 1943 was the first use of chaff in World War II.
 It completely shut down the German air defense system in and around Hamburg.
 The British and then the Americans firebombed the city with minimal air losses.